ImagicTheCat/Tsux/README.md

 * simple template system
 * mimetypes matching
 * regex, dirent encapsulations and easy file loading
+* base encoder/decoder
+* an experimental translator system
+* a session system

 Tsux don't have the goal to implement current web technologies, but to let you the capacity to build simple website in C++.